 Surfaces are easy and quick to clean with the laser.
 Rust, oil, or phosphate layers can be gently removed in preparation for subsequent processes without damaging the underlying material.

-Ablation partially removes thin top layers of multi-layer plastics which are applied to the basic material and have very different colours.
-This process can be used for the day and night design, for example, which is used in the automotive and other industries.
+Ablation partially removes thin top layers of multi-layer plastics which are applied to the basic material and have very different colors.
+This process can be used for the "day and night design", for example, which is used in the automotive and other industries.

 During foaming, the laser heats the plastic to cause a short melting process.
 During the subsequent cooling process, small gas bubbles become trapped and diffuse the light that falls on them and is reflected.
 This type of laser marking produces a raised marking.